 ECDIS readiness

-IHO Publication S-98 describes requirements and guidance for the implementation of harmonised portrayal and other user interaction functions for S-100 based data products in an ECDIS.
-It describes how S-100 products are to be used and displayed simultaneously on the navigation screen.As such it contains some requirements data products must satisfy in order to provide a harmonized user experience on ECDIS.
+IHO Publication S-98 describes requirements and guidance for the implementation of harmonized portrayal and other user interaction functions for S-100 based data products in an ECDIS.
+It describes how S-100 products are to be used and displayed simultaneously on the navigation screen.
+As such it contains some requirements data products must satisfy in order to provide a harmonized user experience on ECDIS.
 It also contains requirements for cross-product compatibility.
 Data sets intended for ECDIS use must satisfy both types of requirements before they can be loaded in an ECDIS display.
 The requirements are embodied in another set of validation checks listed in IHO Publication S-158:98.
 Product Specification developers are advised to review S-98 and S-158:98 to determine how these requirements affect their work.
 This applies only to data products intended for ECDIS use.

 Digital signatures and data protection